 Is there anything that screams summer more than heirloom tomatoes?!
 I’m going to go ahead and answer that question for you with a big NOPE!
-Just add a little basil and you have the ultimate combination of summer flavors in these Vegan Tomato & Pumpkin Seed Pesto Toasts!
+Just add a little basil and you have the ultimate combination of summer flavors in these Roasted Tomato & Pumpkin Seed Pesto Toasts!

 Step 1: Slice the Gluten-Free Bread Into Thin Slices